dalmaboros/dalmaboros.github.io/_posts/2019-01-11-what_is_remote_true_and_why_cant_i_use_it.markdown

 I immediately want to use `remote: true`.
 But I don't know what it is.
 If I at one point learned what this is, I can't remember.
 A Google search for "remote: true" yields some [barely-there Rails documentation](https://guides.rubyonrails.org/working_with_javascript_in_rails.html#link-to) on Rails Guides, and a handful of more promising articles entitled [*AJAX and Rails: Demystifying :remote => true*](https://medium.com/@AdamKing0126/ajax-and-rails-demystifying-remote-true-fe51ba2ce819), [*How to Use remote: true to Make Ajax Calls in Rails*](https://medium.com/@codenode/how-to-use-remote-true-to-make-ajax-calls-in-rails-3ecbed40869b), and [*:remote => true in Rails Forms*](http://www.korenlc.com/remote-true-in-rails-forms/).

 By this limited information I can gather that `remote: true` is used to make AJAX calls in Rails.
-But this inference doesn't give me a solid grasp on the concept, so I am forced to read at least one of these articles.
+Unfortunately this deduction doesn't give me a solid grasp on the concept, so I am forced to read at least one of these articles.

 ## What is `remote: true`?